Show submenu for Explore

 The success of CATEC's High School and Adult Education and Apprenticeship programs relies heavily on CATEC's relationships with local organizations and our community partners.
-We work hand-in-hand with local school systems and employers to ensure all of our students have access to relevant academic programs.
 We strive to develop strong relationships with local businesses that provide guidance, support, and work and training opportunities for our students.

 We work with Albemarle County Public Schools and Charlottesville City Schools to provide academically rigorous courses that seamlessly works with students' interests, career goals, and academic needs.
 High school students can successfully complete a hands-on learning experience through our programs, including opportunities for real-world, work-based learning experiences, including mentorships, job shadows, internships, and apprenticeships.
 Students can earn industry credentials, making CATEC students marketable upon graduation.